Viper Militia

 The Viper Militia (also known as Arizona Viper Militia or Phoenix Viper Militia) was an anti-government militia group created in 1995.
 The militants planned for more than two years to bomb government buildings in the state, in addition to carrying out training with firearms (several of them obtained illegally).

 History

 Arizona's plot attacks

 In 1995 the Bureau of Alcohol, Tobacco, Firearms and Explosives start to follow some intelligence reports from a militia with extremist views in Arizona.The ATF started infiltrating an agent to the group and was seeing in detail various plans to attack and kill the ATF and other law enforcement officials, highlighting attacking their facilities with explosives in Phoenix.
 The group are said to have held training exercises in the Arizona desert as well as the detonation of small charges Ammonium nitrate bombs.
 After a six-month undercover investigation the ATF organized a series of raids to disarticulate the group.

+Image of the Phoenix Viper Militia members.